 News and Updates

-On February 25, 2026, the Capiz State University – Agri-Aqua Technology Business Incubator (CAPSU-ATBI) continued the Technology Needs Assessment (TNA) for Batch 5 incubatees through site visits and consultations.
-The activity aimed to further evaluate farm operations and enterprise practices, identifying opportunities for technological improvements and increased productivity.
-With continuous guidance and expert support, the program remains committed to strengthening agri-aqua enterprises and helping incubatees move toward sustainable growth and innovation.
-Remaining incubatees will undergo the same assessment in the coming schedules.
+On March 23, 2026, the Capiz State University – Agri-Aqua Technology Business Incubator (TBI) conducted Technology Needs Assessments for Batch 5 and Batch 2 advanced incubatees through site visits and consultations.
+The activity focused on evaluating farm operations and enterprise management to identify opportunities for technological improvements.
+Through continuous mentoring and expert support, the program guides incubatees toward sustainable growth, enhanced productivity, and innovation-driven development.

 In a world where people are becoming more mindful of their beverage choices, Calabash and Ginger Juice offers a refreshing alternative to sugary drinks.
 This all-natural drink combines the health benefits of calabash and ginger, with a touch of calamansi for added flavor.
 Known for its hydrating and nourishing properties, it’s a great option for those looking to incorporate more plant-based, functional drinks into their routine.
 As interest in wellness-focused beverages grows, Calabash and Ginger Juice aspires to provide a tasty, wholesome option for those seeking flavor and health benefits.